DFE-Digital/record-concerns-support-trusts/README.md

 Concerns Casework is the activity undertaken by both AMSD and RDD to help Trusts and Academies resolve issues with financial management, governance, irregularity, and educational performance.

-Trusts are required to adhere to the terms laid out in the DFE's financial and governance hanbooks as well as their Funding Agreement which is a document that lays out the terms of the funding they receive from us to run their Academies.
+Trusts are required to adhere to the terms laid out in the DFE's financial and governance handbooks as well as their Funding Agreement which is a document that lays out the terms of the funding they receive from us to run their Academies.